Ronald Acuña Jr. Player Props: Braves vs. Reds

 Ronald Acuña Jr. At The Plate

-- Acuna has 100 hits and an OBP of .403 to go with a slugging percentage of .563.
-All three of those stats rank first among Atlanta hitters this season.
+- Acuna leads Atlanta with 101 hits and an OBP of .403, plus a team-best slugging percentage of .558.

-- Among the qualified batters in baseball, his batting average ranks second, his on-base percentage ranks sixth, and he is fifth in the league in slugging.
+- He ranks second in batting average, sixth in on base percentage, and fifth in slugging among the qualified batters in baseball.

-- Acuna will look to extend his five-game hitting streak.
-He's batting .348 with one homer in his last outings.
+- Acuna enters this game on a six-game hitting streak.
+In his last outings, he's hitting .348 with one homer.

-- In 41.3% of his games this season, Acuna has driven in at least one run.
-In nine of those games (12.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.
+- In 40.8% of his games this year, Acuna has had at least one RBI.
+He's picked up more than one in 11.8% and driven in three or more of his team's runs in seven contests.

-- In 45 of 75 games this season, he has scored, and 18 of those games included multiple runs.
+- He has scored a run in 45 games this year, with multiple runs 18 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.